flutter/packages/packages/pigeon/README.md

    `void`.
 1) Generics are supported, but can currently only be used with nullable types (example: `List<int?>`).
-1) Fields on classes currently must be nullable, arguments and return values to methods must be non-nullable.
+1) Arguments and return values to methods must be non-nullable.
+Fields on classes can be nullable or non-nullable.

 ## Supported Datatypes